dpyeates/magvar/README.md

 # magvar
-Calculates magnetic variation at a specified location based upon the World Magnetic Model 2015-2020v2.
-More details can be found at: https://www.ngdc.noaa.gov/geomag/WMM/DoDWMM.shtml
+This package computes the estimated Magnetic Declination (Decl) (which is sometimes called Magnetic variation) at a specified location based upon the World Magnetic Model 2020-2025.
+More details can be found at: [https://www.ngdc.noaa.gov/geomag/WMM/DoDWMM.shtml](https://www.ngdc.noaa.gov/geomag/WMM/DoDWMM.shtml)

 ## Getting started

 `$ npm install magvar --save`

+or

+`$ yarn add magvar`

 ## Usage

-Latitudes and longitudes should be specified in degrees N and E are positive, S and W negative.
+Input required is a spot location in geodetic (WGS84) latitude and longitude (positive for northern latitudes and eastern longitudes), geodetic altitude in meters, and the date of interest in years.

-Height is optional and should be specified in metres above mean sea level - defaults to 0 if not given.
+Altitude is optional and should be specified in meters above mean sea level - defaults to 0 if not given.

 ```javascript
 import MagVar from 'magvar';